gutabeshu/Abeshu-etal_2023_GMD/README.md

 4. The calibration process and model output can be found under 'xanthos-wm/example/output'

-# To reproduce the figures
-1. Get the model output data can be obtained from https://doi.org/10.5072/zenodo.1075813
-2. Open the 'Figure-X.ipyn' you would like to reproduce
-3. Update the output data and figure out put directory at the begining
-4. Run the script corresponding to the figure of interest.

 2. Download and install the supporting input data required to conduct the experiment from [Input data](https://doi.org/10.5072/zenodo.1075813)
 3. Run the following scripts in the `workflow` directory to re-create this experiment: